igadinsky/CrateDigger-gadinsky/README.md

 Then, run `npm start` or `expo start` to start the app.

-Once it has built, you can scan the QR code on the Expo app on your phone to open up the app (default is in development mode, but recommend switching to production mode).
+Once the application has built, use your phone to scan the QR code found on your computer terminal to open and run the application from the Expo app (default is in development mode, but recommend switching to production mode).

 ## Built With